Reapor-Yurnero/VG101-FA17/docs/C_Env/Env.md

 A powerful but heavy IDE for MacOSX.
 Not recommended.

 ***
-Now we have introduced some various choices for you.
+Now we have introduced two options for you.
 Here is some main difference between them:

 * IDEs tends to be slower.
 * IDEs are larger in size.